• News

 In our industry-wide review, we ranked every major car insurance provider based on the following criteria: cost, coverage, availability, reputation and customer experience.
 Find out what our experts had to say about two of the nation’s biggest companies below, then check out our free rate comparison tool.

-USAA: Best for Military Families
+USAA: Best for Military

-Our team rated USAA as the Best for Military Families.
+Our team rated USAA as the Best for Military.
 The company is known for providing exemplary customer service.
 It also offers some of the best pay-as-you-go coverage options in the nation.
 The only downside is that USAA coverage is only available to members of the armed forces and their immediate family.

-Our experts awarded GEICO a score of 9.1 out of 10.0 overall.
+Our experts awarded GEICO a score of 4.4 out of 5.0 overall.
 GEICO provides usage-based discounts through its DriveEasy program.
 Equally noteworthy are the numerous plan options available, including rideshare coverage and mechanical breakdown insurance.

 FAQ: Pay-As-You-Go Insurance